Shasta Wesak Celebration

 Event Schedule - Doors will be closed at start time

-Arrive early for ensure your spot
+RSVP and Arrive early to ensure your spot

 Wednesday – April 29th, 2026